saibotsivad/sign-aws-requests/README.md

 * `headers: Object` - The request headers.
 Note that this is a normal key to string value map, but if there are multiple values for the same header key, the value must be an array of strings.
 * `body: String` *[optional]* - The string value of the body.

+The options object takes the following options properties:

+* `formencode: Boolean` - Whether to convert the `body` to the Form URL Encoded version.
+(Default: `false`)

 The output of the signing function is an object containing the following properties:

 * `authorization: String` - The value which you would place in the header.
+* `bodyString: String` - The original string or undefined, if those were passed in as `body`, or the stringified body.
+In the case of Form URL Encoded, it will be the encoded object string, and in other cases it will simply be passed through `JSON.stringify`.

 ## License